IBM/db2developerextension-about/docs/the-basics/intro-extension.md

 - Query history with timestamps.

 Database explorer with tree view
-- Browse schemas, tables, views, procedures, and other objects in a clean tree structure.
+- Browse the schemas, tables, views, procedures, and other objects in a clean tree structure.
 - Right-click objects for instant access to common operations.

 <!--